Season 2, Episode 21-Chester Alan Arthur and Manhattan

 Louis Tiffany’s screen in the Entrance Hall, installed under Arthur, and removed under Theodore Roosevelt, from White House Historical Association.Ellen and Chester Arthur (no official portrait for Ellen)

-"I want to go.
-I'm ready to go.
-God, take me."
-The last words of Dwight Eisenhower, 34th President of the United States and hero of World War II.
-Learn about the end of his term, his post-Presidency, health struggles, death, and burial, as well as the gravesite!
-Check out the website at VisitingthePresidents.com for visual aids, links, past episodes, recommended reading, and other information!Episode Page: https://visitingthepresidents.com/2026/03/24/season-3-episode-34-dwight-eisenhowers-tomb/Season 1's Dwight Eisenhower Episode: "Dwight Eisenhower and Denison" on his birthplace!Season 2's Dwight Eisenhower Episode: "Dwight Eisenhower and Gettysburg" on his homes!Support the showAlso, check out “Visiting the Presidents” on Facebook, Instagram, and Twitter!
+“You certainly can’t say that the people of Dallas haven’t given you a nice welcome,” Nellie Connolly said to John F Kennedy, and he responded, "No, you certainly can't."
+The last words of Kennedy, 35th President of the United States before three shots rang out and ended his life.
+Learn about his murder, his funeral, and burial, as well as the gravesite!
+Check out the website at VisitingthePresidents.com for visual aids, links, past episodes, recommended reading, and other information!Episode Page: https://visitingthepresidents.com/2026/04/07/season-3-episode-35-john-f-kennedys-tomb/Season 1's John F Kennedy Episode: "John F Kennedy and Brookline" on his birthplace!Season 2's John F Kennedy Episode: "John F Kennedy and Hyannis Port" on his homes!Support the showAlso, check out “Visiting the Presidents” on Facebook, Instagram, and Twitter!

 I'm a Professor of History at Central Arizona College and someone who loves history and travel; my new blog will combine those interests!